technology-toolbox/website/content/blog/jjameson/2007/04/23/out-of-the-box-permission-policy-levels.md

 However, we quickly discovered that "Read" wasn't quite right.
 After spending  no less than 10 minutes unsuccessfully trying variations -- such as "Read-only"  and "read only" -- and searching the Web for the documented list of available policies,  I ended up telling my colleague to just "punt" and use the UI instead.

-Revisiting the issue a few hours later, I just spent a couple of minutes cranking  out a console application to help me understand the available options for the <kbd>permissionlevel</kbd> parameter:
+Revisiting the issue a few hours later, I just spent a couple of minutes cranking  out a console application to help me understand the available options for the `permissionlevel` parameter:

 ```
 static void Main(string[] args)